CocoaFork/entree/README.md

 ===========
 #### ENTREE, Dormitory student management web application.

-This application was made at the request of [Mr. Jang Kwang Jae, Director of the College of Higher Education](https://www.facebook.com/kwangjae.jang), Sungdok High School.
+This application was made at the request of [Mr. Jang Kwang Jae, Director of career guidance](https://www.facebook.com/kwangjae.jang), Sungdok High School.

 # Getting Started
 You need some software when you run this application.